shafin2/DSA/General/Single LinkedList/README.md

-Singly Linked List Implementation in Java
+Java Linked List Implementation
-This is a Java program that implements a singly linked list, a common data structure used in computer science.
-The program allows for the addition, deletion, and updating of nodes in the linked list, as well as searching and printing the contents of the list.
+This is a simple implementation of a singly linked list data structure in Java.
+It includes the following methods:

-Functions
-The following functions are implemented in the program:

 addAtFirst(String str): Adds a new node with the specified data at the beginning of the linked list. addAtLast(String str): Adds a new node with the specified data at the end of the linked list.